precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 After that, we would like to switch to the [Hugo static site generator](https://gohugo.io/), aiming to have a framework that we can upgrade and maintain with minimal effort.

-To figure out if this is for you, try [building the website locally](https://github.com/precice/precice.github.io/blob/master/README.md) and adding and styling some new element in the [landing page](https://github.com/precice/precice.github.io/blob/master/content/index.html).
+**Entry test:** To figure out if this is for you, try [building the website locally](https://github.com/precice/precice.github.io/blob/master/README.md) and adding and styling some new element in the [landing page](https://github.com/precice/precice.github.io/blob/master/content/index.html).
 Be creative!